rickyleung/backbone-webpack/README.md

     $ npm run d

 Go to http://localhost:3000 to launch your app.
-Press Ctrl + C to stop server.

-Build
+Public
 -----

     $ npm run p